 Q: What have been some major milestones in your journey?
 Where do you see the direction of Thesis heading?

 CC: I feel fortunate to establish trusting relationships in the industry.
-It takes time, detective work, and a lot of patience to find the right suppliers that share my passion for environmental protection and sustainability.
+It takes time, detective work, and a lot of patience to find the right suppliers for pink diamonds from Australia that share my passion for environmental protection and sustainability.
 Finding great local artisanal gold smiths and gem cutters was the next challenge.
 The very best in their field are well-guarded secrets.
 I often create custom pieces together with my clients.
 Using local resources allows us to collaborate better on one-of-a-kind pieces and control the process.
 I am so grateful for the phenomenal people I have met and friends I have made through my journey.
 These relationships are a pillar, enabling me to build a transparent supply chain.
 I hope to continue to gain more understanding and insight in this incredibly complex industry that is at the intersection of geology, art and history.
 I hope to be a resource for others, to share and spread my findings and knowledge and give back to the community.

 Q: What message or advice does Thesis have for other companies focusing on supporting the environment and fair labor practices?